Top 8 Free Open Source Tools for Graphic Designers

 Free, open source graphic design tools enable the user to enjoy similar functionalities to their expensive counterparts.

 With the right combination of free, open source options, graphic designers can revel in top-of-the-line software functionalities without breaking a bank.

-Besides, designers can tweak the parent codes of these open source tools to derive customised graphic designing tools.
+Besides, designers can tweak the parent codes of these free open source tools to derive customised graphic designing tools.